Tamara99-crystal/Tamara-Ogechi-Profile/README.md

 - 👋 Hi, I’m @Tamara99-crystal
-- 👀 I’m interested in data science
+- 👀 I’m interested in blockchain technology.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning more about the blockchain.
-- 💞️ I’m looking to collaborate on data science related projects.
 - 📫 How to reach me